BLCM/bl3mods/Aaron0000/Balands/README.md

  ┗----Rationale: Like with the Violent Momentum change.
 It adds a bit of extra variety and makes logical sense that something moving fast hurts when it hits something.

-Stone - Rush stack chance increased to 20% and replaced Violent Tapestry with Alacrity.
+Stone - Rush stack chance increased to 20%.